nextcloud-releases/all-in-one/readme.md

 ```
 (The value `/host_mnt/c/your/backup/path` in this example would be equivalent to `C:\your\backup\path` on the Windows host.
 So you need to translate the path that you want to use into the correct format.) ⚠️️ **Attention**: Make sure that the path exists on the host before you create the volume!
 Otherwise everything will bug out!

+### How to run it behind a Cloudflare Argo Tunnel?
+Although it does not seems like it is the case but from AIO perspective a Cloudflare Argo Tunnel works like a reverse proxy.
+So please follow the [reverse proxy documentation](./reverse-proxy.md) where is documented how to make it run behind a Cloudflare Argo Tunnel.

 ### How to resolve firewall problems with Fedora Linux, RHEL OS, CentOS, SUSE Linux and others?
 It is known that Linux distros that use [firewalld](https://firewalld.org) as their firewall daemon have problems with docker networks.
 In case the containers are not able to communicate with each other, you may change your firewalld to use the iptables backend by running:
 ```